flojoy-ai/nodes/INSTRUMENTS/SERIAL/SERIAL_SINGLE_MEASUREMENT/example.md

 - The ['BAR'](https://github.com/flojoy-io/nodes/blob/main/VISUALIZERS/PLOTLY/BAR/BAR.py) node displays all values stored in the single measurement.

-- The ['END'](https://github.com/flojoy-io/nodes/blob/main/LOGIC_GATES/TERMINATORS/END.py) node terminates the process.
+- The ['END'](https://github.com/flojoy-io/nodes/blob/main/LOGIC_GATES/TERMINATORS/END/END.py) node terminates the process.

-(This example works with this Arduino code example: arduino_example.ino):
+(This example works with this Arduino code: arduino_example.ino):
 The last line Arduino must return is the data with a new line at the end (i.e. println()).